peterldowns/iterm2-finder-tools/README.md

 ### Version support
-This repository includes a pre-built Finder service and a pre-built application; these work with "moden" iTerm2 (version 2.9+).
+This repository includes a pre-built Finder service and a pre-built application; these work with "modern" iTerm2 (version 2.9+).
 If you're using an older version of iTerm2, you'll have to run the build scripts to get a version that works for you.
 See the instructions below.